The grant cycle for the Heritage Investment Grant is closed. The next cycle will open in spring 2019.

 When does the grant round open?
 When are applications due?

-For 2016, the grant round will open on April 4.
-Applications are due on May 25, 2016 by 11:59 pm and must be submitted through the online grant system.
-For future grant cycles, the best way to keep informed about the grant round is to sign up for the heritage area’s e-blast newsletters.
-The heritage area will post information on this website and our Facebook page.
+The next grant round will open in spring 2019.
+Applications are typically due in early or mid-May .
+The best way to keep informed about the grant round is to sign up for the heritage area’s e-blast newsletters.
+The heritage area will also post information on this website and our Facebook page.

 Can I meet with heritage area staff to discuss my project?